Max Levien

+Max Levien (Макс Левин; 21 May 1885 – 17 June 1937) was a Russian-German Communist politician, academic, journalist and biologist, known for co-founding the Munich Spartacus League and the Communist Party of Germany (KPD).
+A victim of the Great Purge, Levien was arrested on 10 December 1936 and initially sentenced to 5 years camp imprisonment.
+Levien's sentence was subsequently converted to the death penalty on 16 June.

 Life

 Early life

-Research has established that Levien was descended from Huguenot immigrants into Russia by the name of Lavigne.
-Max Levien was born into a German merchant family in Moscow in 1885.
+Max Lyudvigovich Levien (Макс Людвигович Левин) was born on 21 May 1885 in Moscow, Russian Empire (present-day Russia) to a Russian German merchant family.
 His studies began in 1893 at the Moscow German Gymnasium and continued in 1897 in Meissen, Germany, where he graduated in 1902.
 He discontinued his scientific studies at the University of Halle in the fall of 1905 to participate in the Russian revolution that year.
 Joining the Socialist Revolutionary Party (SR) in 1906, he was arrested by the Okhrana and sentenced to prison in Moscow in 1907.
-After his release in 1908, Levien went to Zurich where he continued his studies, and graduated with a doctorate in the summer of 1913.
+After his release in 1908, Levien went to Zürich where he continued his studies, and graduated with a doctorate in the summer of 1913.
 In Switzerland, he joined the Russian Social Democratic Party, had contacts with Lenin and became a follower of the Bolsheviks.
 After graduation, Levien went to Germany and became a German citizen.
 On 29 October 1913, he volunteered for the Royal Bavarian Infantry Lifeguards Regiment and served from 1914 to 1918 on most fronts in the First World War, fighting alternately in France, Italy, Serbia and Romania.

 Revolution and Council republic

 During the November revolution he was active in the soldiers' councils, working closely together with anarchist writer and activist Erich Mühsam.
 Levien became chairman of the Munich Soldiers´ Council and the Munich Spartacus group.
-He participated as a delegate for Munich in the founding convention of the Communist Party of Germany (KPD) over the New Year 1918-19, and became party chairman for KPD in Bavaria.
+He participated as a delegate for Munich in the founding convention of the Communist Party of Germany (KPD) over the New Year 1918–19, and became party chairman for KPD in Bavaria.
 Levien was together with Eugen Leviné one of the leaders of the second phase of the Soviet Republic after the suppression of the right-wing counter-coup on Palm Sunday 13 April 1919.
+Levien was considered to be the main intellectual and political leader of the new communist led Soviet Republic.
 Unlike Leviné, Levien was an ethnic German and not of Jewish descent, but was nevertheless defamed as Jewish by right-wing political opponents.
 Levien was arrested after the suppression of the Soviet Republic, but managed to flee to Vienna in May 1919.
 There he was arrested again.